Wood Stone offers the finest most complete line of Stone Fired home and commercial cooking equipment in the world

 Finishing Your Oven: A Facade Tutorial

-Variation: Flat Wall with Facade Extensions & Hood
+Variation: Curved, Large Radius Wall with Facade Extensions & Hood

-Figure 1.1 represents a WS-MS-5-RFG-IR oven which shipped with an optional Flat Doorway Facade Extension mounted at the factory.
+Figure 1.1represents a WS-MS-5-RFG-IR oven which shipped with an optional Curved, Large Radius Doorway Facade Extension mounted at the factory.
 Specs for additional sizes are available in our on-line Product Catalog and CAD Symbols in our CAD Library.

 For more details on how the oven arrives from the factory, please visit our Unloading & Moving page.

-Our Mountain Series ovens can be vented with a direct connection to a grease rated duct, or vented with a Hood.
+Figure 1.3 Our Mountain Series ovens can be either direct vented or vented with a Hood.
 Please see our Venting page for more details on which is appropriate for your installation.
-Always submit your venting plans to the appropriate local authorities before proceeding

 In this example we assume a hood is required.
 Mount the Hood to the oven as seen in Figure 1.3 using the mounting flanges (see Mounting Detail).